Pet Circle

 Why not try swimming?
 Swimming is an excellent summer activity.
 Avoid going in the hottest part of the day or use a pool that has been kept in the shade to help your dog cool down.
 Swimming is also great for assisting weight loss and providing low impact exercise for arthritis.

-Keep in mind if you have a Brachycephalic, or pushed in face, breed, Swimming may not be a safe activity for them.
+Keep in mind if you have a Brachycephalic, or pushed in face, breed, swimming may not be a safe activity for them.
 Dogs will need to hold their head above water to continue to breathe while swimming, but for Brachycephalic breeds this may reduce their airflow.
 Water play with a sprinkler or a shallow body of water would be a great, safer alternative.

 Interactive Toys and Puzzles